ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Component Sets (compsets).
 One compset is used to evoke the physics :term:`suite` used in the operational GFS v15, while the other is used to evoke the experimental GFS v16 physics.
-Based on the type of initial conditions, the workflow determines whether the to employ the variant with simple or more complex SST.
+Based on the type of initial conditions, the workflow determines whether or not to employ the variant with simple or more complex SST.
 The workflow provides ways to choose the grid resolution, as well as to change namelist options, such as history file frequency.
 It also allows for configuration of other